-- 4.2.3.1 To work, in cooperation with the School Boards, to plan and coordinate the provision of public schools through the development approval process to: - a) identify optimal locations for public schools to perform as community hubs for community services and facilities; - b) promote smaller school site sizes and multi storey school buildings in mixed-use neighbourhoods and intensification areas; - c) advocate for the delivery of complementary senior government policies, processes and funding models; and - d) secure public school sites as generally identified on Map 14 Public School, Place of Worship and Parks Sites through the development approval process. - 4.2.3.2 That in the event that all or part of a public school site and/or building or a public school site referred to in Section 4.2.3.1 d) is not required by a School Board, one or more of the following alternate uses shall be considered in order of priority prior to any consideration of development or redevelopment of the site: - a) publicly owned parkland and/or community facilities; or - b) compatible community infrastructure provided by York Region or other government and non-profit community infrastructure providers and affordable and shared housing where permitted by this Plan.
+4.2.3.1 To work, in cooperation with the School Boards, to plan and coordinate the provision of public schools through the development approval process to:

+- a) identify optimal locations for public schools to perform as community hubs for community services and facilities; - b) promote smaller school site sizes and multi storey school buildings in mixed-use neighbourhoods and intensification areas; - c) advocate for the delivery of complementary senior government policies, processes and funding models; and - d) secure public school sites as generally identified on Map 14 Public School, Place of Worship and Parks Sites through the development approval process. - 4.2.3.2 That in the event that all or part of a public school site and/or building or a public school site referred to in Section 4.2.3.1 d) is not required by a School Board or other educational institutions, if Council has an interest in acquiring such sites at fair market value, Council shall consider one or more of the following alternate uses in order of priority prior to any consideration of development or redevelopment of the site: - a) publicly owned parkland and/or community facilities; or - b) compatible community infrastructure provided by York Region or other government and non-profit community infrastructure providers and affordable and shared housing where permitted by this Plan.